07961A1257/NodeReactAssesment/README.md

 # Need to install MariaDB locally and execute the scripts from backend folder

+# Added env_local file to store connection string which needs to be updated

 # to start project -- npm run dev

 # to view the swagger documentation, navigate to http://localhost:8000/api-docs/